The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Cheque Dishonour: The procedure begins when a bank dishonours a cheque due to insufficient funds, stopped payments, or account closure.
 The bank will provide a cheque return memo that highlights the reason for the return.

 • Legal Notice: After the dishonour of the cheque, the payee must deliver a legal notice to the drawer within the given time frame, which is 30 days of receiving details concerning the dishonour.
 The notice should request the payment of the cheque amount within 15 days of its receipt.
-Additionally, it should be delivered via registered post or speed post, ensuring receipt of the delivery proof.

-• Details of the Complaint: The complaint should have all the complete information, consisting of the number of cheques, amount, date of issuance, the reason for dishonour, the evidence of receipt of legal notice, and also an affidavit supporting a legal complaint.
+• Complaint: If the drawer does not settle the amount of the cheque within 15 days, the payee can file a criminal complaint under Section 138 of the Act within one month as per Section 142(b).
+The case is filed in the court having jurisdiction as per Section 142(2).
+The complaint should include all complete information, consisting of the number of cheques, amount, date of issuance, reason for dishonour, evidence of receipt of legal notice, and an affidavit supporting the legal complaint.

 How Can Seasoned Advocates Help You?